Welcome to Solomon!

 5. If the donor is aloof or difficult to get a hold of, ask for advice.

 • Example: We needed to raise $24K at end of year.
 The Lord led us to think of a matching challenge.
 We just needed to find a donor (or donors) to put up the $12K match amount.
 Instead of asking a high-capacity donor for funding, we asked them for advice, "Who do you know that we could ask for this?"
-They said they'd get back to us in a couple days.
+They said they'd get back to us in a couple of days.
 A few days later, they called and said they felt the Lord was asking them to put up the match.
 We were off to the races!

 If you want advice, ask for money.
 If you want money, ask for advice.